Samsung Galaxy S4: International variants

 Galaxy S4 models use one of two processors, depending on the region and network compatibility.
 The S4 version for North America, most of Europe, parts of Asia, and other countries contains Qualcomm's Snapdragon 600 system-on-chip, containing a quad-core 1.9 GHz Krait 300 CPU and an Adreno 320 GPU.
 The chip also contains a modem which supports LTE.
 Other models include Samsung's Exynos 5 Octa system-on-chip with a heterogeneous CPU.
 The octa-core CPU comprises a 1.6 GHz quad-core Cortex-A15 cluster and a 1.2 GHz quad-core Cortex-A7 cluster.
 The chip can dynamically switch between the two clusters of cores based on CPU usage; the chip switches to the A15 cores when more processing power is needed, and stays on the A7 cores to conserve energy on lighter loads.
 Only one of the clusters is used at any particular moment, and software sees the processor as a single quad-core CPU.
 The SoC also contains an IT tri-core PowerVR SGX 544 graphics processing unit (GPU).
 Regional models of the S4 vary in support for LTE; for Exynos 5-based models, while the E300K/L/S versions support LTE, with the Cortex-A15 also clocked at 1.6 GHz. the GT-I9500 model does not.
 The S4 GT-I9505 includes a multiband LTE transceiver.

-LTE-A (LTE+) variant GT-i9506
+LTE-A (LTE+) variant GT-I9506

-On 24 June 2013, a variant supporting LTE Advanced (model number GT-i9506), the first commercially available device to do so, was announced for South Korea.
+On 24 June 2013, a variant supporting LTE Advanced (model number GT-I9506 and SHV-E330), the first commercially available device to do so, was announced for South Korea.
 In December 2013, it was also shipped to Germany as Samsung Galaxy S4 LTE+, but only with Telekom and Vodafone branding.